DM02/SIPscope/readme.md

 </p>

 > SIP-RTP Packet Editor
+>

-A web application for analyzing, filtering, and editing VoIP traffic captured in .pcap files.
+>A web application for analyzing, filtering, and editing VoIP traffic captured in .pcap files.
 The tool allows you to:
+>

-Load and parse packet capture files containing SIP and RTP protocols.
+>Load and parse packet capture files containing SIP and RTP protocols.
+>

-Inspect sessions in a user-friendly interface.
+>Inspect sessions in a user-friendly interface.
+>

-Edit packet contents and modify relevant fields.
+>Edit packet contents and modify relevant fields.
+>

-Export the modified packet capture as a new .pcap file.
+>Export the modified packet capture as a new .pcap file.
+>

-Backend: FastAPI (Python)
+>Backend: FastAPI (Python)
-Frontend: React (JavaScript)
+?Frontend: React (JavaScript)

 ### 🏠 [Homepage](github.com/DM02/PcapForge)